vmware-archive/hillview/docs/userManual.md

 ![A heatmap](hillview-heatmap.png)

-The colormap of a heatmap can be adjusted using a drop-down menu that appears when clicking the colormap.
+The colormap of a heatmap can be adjusted using a drop-down menu that appears when right-clicking the colormap.
+The drop down menu also allows to togle between a log scale color scheme and a linear color scheme.

 ![Colormap menu](colormap-menu.png)